dcheng69/operating_system/BootLoader/README.md

 ### Code to Traverse the file of the Floppy

-1. First write code to read and print all the information of the boot sector 0 - 62
+1. First write cpp code to read and print all the information of the boot sector 0 - 62

 ```
 (base) ➜  BootLoader git:(boot) ✗ ./a.out